ad-freiburg/ad-blog/content/post/project-xsgrep.md

 ### The Executable

-xs greps executable (`xs`) provides the basic functionalities of GNU grep (well, it's actually me who decided, what's basic...).
+xs grep's executable (`xs`) provides the basic functionalities of GNU grep (well, it's actually me who decided, what's basic...).

 So let's take a look at what's basic for me: